 Recognition rather than recall Minimize the user’s memory load by making objects, actions, and options visible.
 The user should not have to remember information from one part of the dialogue to another.
 Instructions for use of the system should be visible or easily retrievable whenever appropriate.
 The system was verbose when you entered a new situation, then when you re-entered it would be concise, if you forgot, looking or ‘l’ gave you the full version back.
 This was also useful for direction finding, although creating a map was faster.

 Flexibility and efficiency of use Accelerators — unseen by the novice user — may often speed up the interaction for the expert user such that the system can cater to both inexperienced and experienced users.
 Allow users to tailor frequent actions.
-L for look, NSEW-UD, were all there from the beginning.
+L for look, NSEW-UD for directional movement were all there from the beginning.
 X for Examine was added later through feedback.

 Aesthetic and minimalist design Dialogues should not contain information which is irrelevant or rarely needed.
 Every extra unit of information in a dialogue competes with the relevant units of information and diminishes their relative visibility.
 Since the interaction relied solely on the ability of the author to communicate and the system to parse properly, this was finely honed.